Sukanya Samriddhi Yojana (SSY) Details

 |Emergency fund||Can take loan against FD||Can redeem without penalty and interest||No|

 As experts, we provide you with good options according to your needs.
 And as an investor, it depends on your requirement which scheme is most suited for you.
 Investing in both SSY and mutual funds has its advantages.
 While SSY offers tax rebates and is supported by the government, they offer returns which are lower than the expected returns from equity mutual funds.
 The advantage of the scheme is that it comes with a lock-in, which can establish the financial discipline required for your child's future.
 Depending on your approach to investments, you could select the SSY for a lock-in and security.
 If you are someone who is open to a little more risk and can invest in a disciplined method, you could invest in equity mutual funds through the SIP route.

 Q1.
 What is Sukanya Samriddhi Yojana?

 Ans.
-It is a small deposit scheme for girls launched as a part of the 'Beti Bachao Beti Padhao' campaign.
+SSY is a small savings scheme especially made for girl children as a part of the 'Beti Bachao Beti Padhao' campaign.
 The interest on this scheme is currently 7.60%.
-Investment in SSY also provides income tax benefit under Section 80C of the Income Tax Act, 1961.
+Investment in SSY also provides income tax benefits under Section 80C of the Income Tax Act, 1961.